Contributions & Withdrawals

 Learn more about the Interest Account & Separate Account Investment

-Before investing in our variable annuity contracts, you should consider the investment objectives, risks, charges and expenses
+Before investing, you should carefully consider the investment objectives, risks, charges and expenses of the variable annuity

-(a contract fee, Separate Account expenses and Underlying Funds expenses) carefully.
+contract and the underlying investment funds.
 This and other information is contained in the

 Mutual of America's IRAs are individual variable annuity contracts and are suitable for long-term investing, particularly for

 retirement savings.
 The value of a variable annuity contract will fluctuate depending on the performance of the Separate Account

 investment funds you choose.
 Upon redemption, you could receive more or less than the principal amount invested.
 A variable annuity

 contract provides no additional tax-deferred treatment of benefits beyond the treatment provided to any qualified retirement plan or